moroshko/react-autosuggest/README.md

 - [ ] Add tests for a controlled component using object suggestions
 - [ ] Update onChange to provide the `event` instead of the new value (update UPGRADE_GUIDE accordingly)
 - [ ] Implement onChange reason
+- [ ] Make sure that everything in README is right for controlled components

 # React Autosuggest